-You may choose either, but your chances may be higher if you apply through a career or recruitment website because it is the primary tool used recruiters.
-Depending on the HR technology being used by the company, recruiters usually rely on their ATS to find and shortlist top candidates who have applied through the career or recruitment websites.
+You may choose either, but your chances may be higher if you apply through a career or recruitment website because it is the primary tool used by recruiters.
+Depending on the HR technology being used by the company, recruiters usually rely on their ATS to find and shortlist top candidates who have applied through career or recruitment websites.

 • What will happen if I apply on different platforms?

 Since you applied for the same role but on different platforms, your applications will still be tagged as one.
 The recruiter will still process your application through the ATS.

 • Does connecting with a recruiter or headhunter give me a higher chance of landing on the role I am applying for?